Aadarsh3636Aadi/Snake_Xenzia/README.md

 # Snake_Xenzia
-This is the C++ version of Snake Xnezia Game, have fun playing  :)
+This is the python version of Snake Xnezia Game made using pygame module, have fun playing  :)